Maksym-UA/Amazon_Server/README.md

 ```
 Alias /munin /var/www/munin
 <Directory /var/www/munin>
-	Order allow,deny
+	#Order allow,deny
 	#Allow from localhost 127.0.0.0/8  ::1
-	Allow from all
+	#Allow from all
+	#Options None
+	Require all granted
-	Options None
+        Options FollowSymLinks SymLinksIfOwnerMatch
 ```
 Create the directory path that you referenced in the munin.conf file and modify the ownership to allow munin to write to it